yumin-chen/rc4-cipher-in-assembly/README.md

 Introduction
 ------------------------
 [RC4 Cipher in Assembly][2] is the RC4 stream cipher implemented in Assembly language for faster speed.
+For more information about the RC4 stream cipher, please read [Wikipedia: RC4](https://en.wikipedia.org/wiki/RC4).

 Instruction
 ------------------------
-This project uses inline assemly in C to optimize the RC4 sstream cipher, so the assembly code is in Intel style syntax that is supported by Microsoft Assembler (MASM).
+This project uses inline assemly in C to optimize the RC4 stream cipher, so the assembly code is in Intel style syntax that is supported by Microsoft Assembler (MASM).
 Thus, you should be using Microsoft Visual C++ to compile the code.
 The [rc4_cipher.c](rc4_cipher.c) file contains the x86 assemly version of the RC cipher.
 The [rc4_test.c](rc4_test.c) file contains the C version of the RC cipher and a benchmark test example to demonstrate the speed improvement.
 The [rc4_cipher.e](rc4_cipher.e) file is for E language (or EPL) users.